 In 2018 I took the Caledonian sleeper before the new stock came online, and loved it.
 See ‘An Ode to the Night Train‘.

 The key ingredients for travel are the mode of transport and the hotel room (see My Guide to Travel).
 Whilst train journeys are my preferred mode, they are usually prohibitively costly.
 So my staple is to pass through airport and hotel.
 These spaces are much maligned, but I love them.

 These days the constant connectivity of social media and email means that a chief source of potential interruption is your phone.
 So recognise that flight safe mode works on the ground as well.
 I routinely turn it on if I know there’s little chance of a genuine emergency (e.g. if I’m at home with my wife).
 If I need to keep a possible communication line open I’ll use “Do Not Disturb” (and ensure that close family would still come through).
-My preferred method of watching Everton games (other than being at the match) is to turn flight safe mode on at 3pm and then wait until the 10pm extended highlights without knowing the score.
+If not at the match, my preferred method of watching Everton games is to turn flight safe mode on at 3pm and then wait until the 10pm extended highlights without knowing the score.
 Routinely disconnecting every Saturday is a nice way to find focus on other things (such as writing, or spending time with family).

 On average I make a foreign work trip once a month and this isn’t enough to be productive.
 So I supplement the airplane/hotel room dyad with train/coffee shop.
 When booked in advance off peak train journeys are cheap and quiet so every month I try to take a 1 hr + journey with a book.
 There’s a very good independent coffee shop near where I live but my go to place is Starbucks.
 Starbucks is brilliant – loads of chairs, good coffee (and flat white pioneers), subtle design, not chaotic, great app and loyalty programme.
 I love it.